 Straw Hypocrite: Olive Branch, in the end.
 He really wanted immortality, and all the anti-Celestia movement was a charade to gain an advantage over the Princess.

-Taking the Heat: Not only is Celestia willing to put up with all the tabloids' slander against her in Families, but when Twilight and Shining Armor come under fire, she fabricates some details to shift the blame onto herself and protect them.
+Taking the Heat: Not only is Celestia willing to put up with all the tabloids' slander against her, but when Twilight and Shining Armor come under fire, she fabricates some details to shift the blame onto herself and protect them.

-To the Pain: At the climax of Families, Twilight gets Rabble Rouser's entire mob to surrender by calmly listing and describing all the offensive spells she knows.
+To the Pain: At the climax, Twilight gets Rabble Rouser's entire mob to surrender by calmly listing and describing all the offensive spells she knows.

 Tranquil Fury: Celestia, when she learns of tabloids accusing her of brainwashing Twilight into being her "loyal attack dog" following her absence from Shining Armor's first wedding and sudden appearance in the second.